toriwasa/sqlite-playground/memory-bank/techContext.md

 - Comments explaining function purpose, parameters, and return values
 - Complex logic broken down into smaller, named operations
 - Literal values defined as constants at the top of files
+- Japanese comments used for domain model explanations

 ### Architecture Constraints
 - Domain models defined in domain/models package